Problems starting the User Client, resulting in a 'local cache' error

 This program could not be started from the local cache and will be started from the network.
 Please report this problem to your network administrator.

 This is distinct to the “Unable to create the local cache…” error.
-This can happen where the cache was correctly created, but the application was prevented from starting.
-We’ve sometimes seen this happen where Group Policy or AntiMalware software is blocking applications from launching from the directory.
-This can be commonly done to prevent malware like Crypto-locker as an example.
+We have seen this happen where the cache was correctly created, but the application was prevented from starting, usually in environments where administrators have configured Group Policy or AntiMalware software to block applications from launching from the directory as a security measure.

 ‘An unexpected error has occurred: null’ followed by ‘This program could not be started from the local cache…’